LogoLogo

 The responsibilities of a Buy-to-Let Landlord

-When you become a buy-to-let landlord there are a host of legal responsibilities that you need to meet.
+When you become a buy-to-let landlord, you need to meet a host of legal responsibilities.
 This means you’ll have to:

-- Only enter the property with the tenant’s permission and provide good notice of the request
+• Only enter the property with the tenant’s permission and provide reasonable notice of the request

 Tax Responsibilities